Burmazi: History

-The village of Burmazi today is divided between the municipalities of Stolac and Berkovići as a result of the Yugoslav Wars.
-In Burmazi most identify as Croats and in Berkovići most identify as Serbs.
-Some of those who trace their recent origin to this village identify also as Bosniaks.

-The surnames Burmazović and Burmazević have their origin in this tribe.
 The brotherhoods of Burmazi also included the Zotovići, the Milkovići and the Gledjevići, who since the late 14th century formed their own branch and gradually became one of the urban families of Ragusa with estates around Trebinje.

 The earlier, non-Slavic form of Zotović is Zot, which means lord in Albanian.
 Geographer Jevto Dedijer who traveled in the village to study its history noted that this earlier form was inscribed in the village in older family monuments like a cross that bore the name of village elder Petar Zot.

+Legacy

+The Burmazi have left their name to the village of Burmazi, which is today divided between the municipalities of Stolac and Berkovići as a result of the Bosnian War.
+Those living in the part of the village located in the municipality of Stolac are mainly Croats, with a minority of Bosniaks, while those living in the now uninhabited area in the municipality of Berkovići were Serbs.

+It is also presumed that the surnames Burmazović and Burmazević have their origin in this tribe.